l2beat/l2beat/packages/frontend/src/pages/faq/faq.md

-# Welcome to the L2BEAT FAQ!

-Hi!
-We are glad you've made it here.
-Below you will find answers to most frequently asked questions about L2BEAT.

 ## What is the overall purpose of this site?

 L2BEAT was created to provide transparent and verifiable insights into emerging layer two (L2) technologies which, in line with the [rollup-centric Ethereum scaling roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698) are aimed at scaling Ethereum.